walkabilly/pa_task_view/package-finder.md

 pa_packages <- filter(package_db, pa != "character(0)")
 ```

-From this search there are 83 packages are designed to analyse some type of physical activity data.
+From this search there are 93 packages are designed to analyse some type of biosignal data.